cbcurrier3/updateDynamicIP/README.md

 I wrote this just for fun and to learn (and play) a little bit more about Check Point Management APIs.

-Only tested in R80.10 Standalone environment.
+Only tested in R80.10 Standalone environment running on 3200 appliance.

 ## Authors